How to Make a Matcha Latte – a delicious and healthy matcha latte that is paleo and whole30-friendly!

 So simple, yet soooo good.

-- 1/2 Teaspoon ashwaganda (optional – or your other favorite adaptogen)
+- Feel free to add 1/2 Teaspoon ashwaganda or your other favorite adaptogen

 Thank you so much for reading & supporting The Wooden Skillet!
 This post contains affiliate links for products I actually use in my own home and personally recommend.
 Should you make a purchase using one of these links, The Wooden Skillet will earn a small commission at no extra cost to you, which helps me continue to bring you great original content.
 Thank you!